punchcode-fullstack/student-resources/pacing/summer2021/cssOutline.draft.md

 - padding: 0
 - box-sizing: border-box

-# Positioning

-- position relative, absolute, static, sticky

 # Typography

 - font-family
 - show how to link fonts from google
 - show custom fonts
+- show @import
 <!-- # workshop 1-2 (15min)

 - add nav bar
 - add and pick fonts to app -->

 # lecture 1-3 (45 min)

+# height width

+- inline and block level behavior
+- parent child %

+# display

+- block Displays an element as a block element (like <p>).
+It starts on a new line, and takes up the whole width

+- inline Displays an element as an inline element (like <span>).
+Any height and width properties will have no effect

+- inline-block Displays an element as an inline-level block container.
+The element itself is formatted as an inline element, but you can apply height and width values

+# Positioning

+- margin
+- position relative, absolute, static, sticky

 # Specificity - DEMO